 Further, in terms of the political and cultural functions, the King’s most special and high-ranking guests were warmly welcomed in this palace during the special occasions in the Safavid era.
-The balcony on the 4th floor provided a suitable place for guests to watch different ceremonies happening in the plaza, including Nowruz and polo.

 In the north corner of the Naqsh-e Jahan Square and at the main entrance of Isfahan Grand Bazaar, Qeysarie Gate has stayed strong since the Safavid period.
 Qeysarie Gate was built on the command of Shah Abbas I and by the great architect of that time, Ali Akbar Esfahani.